kubernetes/kops/docs/networking/calico.md

       crossSubnet: true
 ```
 In the case of AWS, EC2 instances have source/destination checks enabled by default.
-When you enable cross-subnet mode in kops 1.19+, it is equivalent to:
+When you enable cross-subnet mode in kOps 1.19+, it is equivalent to:
 ```yaml
   networking:
     calico: